New from Seeds of Hope Books

 Description

-Finding My Way: A Teen’s Guide to Living with a Parent Who Has Experienced Trauma is an invaluable tool in the hands of those so often forgotten in dealing with trauma: the teenagers who are confused and frightened by what is happening.
+"Finding My Way: A Teen’s Guide to Living with a Parent Who Has Experienced Trauma is an invaluable tool in the hands of those so often forgotten in dealing with trauma: the teenagers who are confused and frightened by what is happening.
 Practical in its format, clearly and concisely written, this vital resource avoids jargon and fills a desperate need for these families.
-It deserves to be widely promoted, lest any teen think they are alone and helpless while finding their way...”
-(Reverend Jeremy Basset, Church of the Servant, Oklahoma City, Oklahoma)
+It deserves to be widely promoted, lest any teen think they are alone and helpless while finding their way..."
+(Reverend Jeremy Basset, Oklahoma Conference of the United Methodist Church, Oklahoma City, Oklahoma)

 Part One of Finding My Way clearly explains PTSD and other common responses to trauma, reviews co-occurring problems (including addictive behavior), and describes numerous treatment options.
 Part Two gently encourages readers to address their own strong emotions including anger, fear, confusion, sadness, and shame.
 Readers are then guided through the process of learning valuable coping tools, identifying their social support network, and figuring out how to deal with their friends.
 Part Three includes frequently asked questions, a glossary, and an extensive resource list.
 This honest and respectfully written manual serves as a roadmap for teens who are trying to find their way.